xFufly/Perplex.js/README.md

 This small library provides a minimal client to query the Perplexity API.

-Caractéristiques:
+Features:
-- Requête synchronisée vers l'endpoint SSE `/rest/sse/perplexity_ask`.
+- Synchronous request to the SSE endpoint `/rest/sse/perplexity_ask`.
-- Méthodes: `search` (retourne la réponse finale), `streamSearch` (async iterator pour lire les messages en streaming).
+- Methods: `search` (returns the final response), `streamSearch` (async iterator for streaming messages).

 Installation: